acestraightm/acestraightm/README.md

 #### Blockchain & NFT Front-End Engineer at Sweet
 - Built the SPA to upload user's own pictures and mint them as NFTs onto Ethereum and Polygon network for NFT digital frames
 - Adopted WalletConnect bridge to connect and conduct transactions with Metamask and TrustWallet
-- Building and deploying the minting smart contract by using Truffle/Hardhat
+- Developed minting smart contract by overriding ERC721 and deployed using Truffle/Hardhat

 #### Senior Full-Stack Engineer at FDL Logistics
 - Spent 4+ years as full stack engineer and led several web projects to success with Django/React/Postgresql/AWS stack